-Ways of Thinking: Natural and Applied Sciences Core Requirement Core component title Varies Varies Minimum credit hours 3 Core-specific pre- / co-requisites and/or requirements N/A Core component summary Courses that satisfy the Natural & Applied Sciences requirement foster students' understanding of modes of inquiry used to study structures and mechanisms of the universe.
+Ways of Thinking: Natural and Applied Sciences Core Requirement Core component title Varies Minimum credit hours 3 Core-specific pre- / co-requisites and/or requirements N/A Core component summary Courses that satisfy the Natural & Applied Sciences requirement foster students' understanding of modes of inquiry used to study structures and mechanisms of the universe.
 In these courses, students develop an understanding of scientific laws, principles, and theories as well as methods to test empirical claims.
 These courses give students the tools to evaluate claims about the natural and physical world and/or to apply scientific reasoning to real-world problems.
-Core component learning outcomes Students who complete this course will be able to: Acquire knowledge of the world through a scientific discipline (natural or applied sciences) Express how scientific disciplines approach complex questions Use scientific thinking to draw conclusions about multidimensional problems Assess data used to make evidence-based decisions Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 2, SLO 3 Essential criteria required of all Core components designated as Ways of Thinking: Natural and Applied Sciences What instructors must do / teach / assign / require to ensure the integrity of each section University-wide Teach students about-and require students to engage in-the different ways of thinking through which scholars study and apply scientific principles to answer questions about the structure and behavior of the natural world or engineering, medical, or computer science applications Introduce the students to how the scientific method, scientific inquiry, or the engineering design process is applied to a topic, question, or problem Introduce methods for assessing the validity/quality of the data used in scientific thinking and especially the limits on what can be decided from a given set of data Notes not limited to disciplines centered ar technology develop students' ability to engage in moround natural science, engineering, compones and essential criteria for this comp puter science, medicine, and
+Core component learning outcomes Express how scientific disciplines app ough a scientific discipline (natural or approach complex questions usions about multidimensional problems , Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 2, SLO 3 Essential criteria required of all Core components designated as Ways of Thinking: Natural and Applied Sciences What instructors must do / teach / assign / require to ensure the integrity of each section University-wide Teach students about-and require students to engage in-the different ways of thinking through which scholars study and apply scientific principles to answer questions about the structure and behavior of the natural world or engineering, medical, or computer science applications Introduce the students to how the scientific method, scientific inquiry, or the engineering design process is applie to a topic, question, or problem Introduce methods for assessing the validity/quality of the data used in scientific thinking and especially the limits on what can be decided from a given set of data Notes not limited to disciplines centered ar technology develop students' ability to engage in moound natural science, engineering, como puter science, medicine, and